 Q426: I have been in a road traffic accident, nobody was injured but the other party did not stop, do I need to report it to the police?

-Question 894 explains what a driver must do if they are involved in an accident.
+You may wish to check out question 894 which explains what a driver must do if they are involved in an accident.

 You must comply with these provisions or you may face prosecution.
-Even if you were not at the wheel of your vehicle at the time, you may still be deemed to be the driver in legal terms so if you are in any doubt about what to do, we would suggest you report the matter to your local police in accordance with the above provisions and let them make the decision.
+Even if you were not at the wheel of your vehicle at the time, you may still be deemed to be the driver in legal terms.
+If you are in any doubt about what to do, we would suggest you report the matter to your local police, in accordance with the above provisions and let them make the decision.

 If you managed to make a note of the registration of the offending vehicle the police will make enquiries to trace and speak to the driver.
 The process of tracing and speaking to the driver of the other vehicle can take some time.